dfki-ric/uxo-dataset2024/README.md

 # Processing the raw data
 To prepare the data from the raw recordings, simply execute the accompanying prepocessing and export scripts.
-Every script contains a short documentation and an example for how it was called to process the data.
-The called python scripts may have additional command line arguments that are not exposed by the bash scripts.
+To make things easier, all options are documented in and read from the accompanying `config.yaml` file.

 ## Dependencies
 The underlying scripts are python 3 files and use the following dependencies.
 Check the scripts to find out who needs what specifically.
 Since development has moved away from ROS1, we recommend using the excellent [robostack](https://robostack.github.io/) to setup ROS1 environment.
 Beyond the packages this will install, you should do the following: